sushantkapare-dev/AWS_Devops_Zero_to_Hero/Terraform/Q set2.md

 - Cross-Region Latency: Managing data replication and latency between regions required careful consideration.
 - Cost Management: Running resources in multiple regions can increase costs, so we closely monitored usage and optimized where possible.

-Overall, the project demonstrated the power of Terraform in managing complex multi-region AWS deployments and improving the reliability and scalability of the web application.